JetBrains/Qodana/topics/flexinspect.md

 <step>
 <p>On the resultant dialog, you can choose from among various <a anchor="Inspection+types">local and global</a> inspection templates
 that you can use as a basis for your inspection.
-Empty local and global templates are universal for any language supported by %feature%, while the local Java, Kotlin, JavaScript, and Typescript templates are language-specific.</p>
+Empty local and global templates are universal for any language supported by %feature%, while the local Java, Kotlin, JavaScript, and TypeScript templates are language-specific.</p>

 <p>Note that each file can contain multiple inspections, and CamelCase is the preferred naming method for <code>.inspection.kts</code>
 files.</p>